sammou00/c/README.md

 ```

-2.then just run
+3. then just run

 ```bash
 make main
 ```

-3.then run
+4. then run

 ```bash
 ./main